IncredibleWeb/docs/Api.md

 - Install UmbracoFileSystemProviders.Azure to store files on Azure rather than locally on each machine.
 `PM> Install-Package UmbracoFileSystemProviders.Azure -IncludePrerelease` After installation, navigate to the file Config/FileProviders.config and update the storage connection string to the Azure storage account.

+- Exclude Umbraco, Umbraco_Client and Views folders from the project

 ## Configurations
 ### Web.config